NVIDIA-Omniverse/iot-samples/README.md

     ![Sharing Nucleus services](content/docs/sharing.png)

-- Record the *WSL IP address* of the host machine for use by the application container.
+- Record the *WSL IP address* of the host machine for use by the container application.
     ```
     PS C:\> ipconfig